Member Handbook

 You can get services at locations that best meet your needs.
 Some services must be provided at a specific location.
 See the Service Definitions section for specific information about any limitation where a service can be provided.

-There is a special process that the network provider agency must complete with your approval before you can receive services in the direct care worker’s home.
+In certain cases, you, your planning team (or both) may decide you should get periodic services in the home of a direct support provider.
+To get this, the provider agency must complete a request along with your approval before you can get services in the direct care worker’s home.
 Your care manager can answer any questions you may have on the process.

 Services in Residential Settings